A recent study by Charles Schwab found that 75% of Americans don’t have a financial plan.

 Maybe that means finally putting down on paper all your financial assets and debts so it’s easier to keep track of.
 Maybe that means figuring out what to do with the 401(k) from that job you left five years ago.
 Maybe it means sitting down and actually verbalizing what you want to accomplish in the first place.
 The goal of getting organized is to build momentum for the larger tasks at hand.

-Step two in making a financial plan is outlining your objectives determining what you need to do to stay on track.
+Step two in making a financial plan is outling your objectives.

 Whether you’re just starting out or you’re a year away from retirement, whether you have $10,000 or $10,000,000 – you need a financial game plan.
 The point of an “A-Z” financial plan is to help you tackle the little things one-by-one because eventually, these little things add up to the bigger picture.

 With the start of a new year, there is no better time to revisit your financial plan – or get started on one for the first time.
 At Taylor Hoffman, your objective is our passion.
-Learn more here.
+Learn more about our services here.

 Taylor Hoffman is an SEC registered investment adviser with its principal place of business in the State of Virginia.
 Any references to the terms “registered investment adviser” or “registered,” do not imply that Taylor Hoffman or any person associated with Taylor Hoffman have achieved a certain level of skill or training.
 Taylor Hoffman may only transact business in those states in which it is registered /notice filed, or qualifies for an exemption or exclusion from registration /notice filing requirements.
 For information pertaining to the registration status of Taylor Hoffman or for additional information about Taylor Hoffman, including fees and services, please visit www.adviserinfo.sec.gov.